Wild dog management

-In 2016 the state government released the SA Wild Dog Strategic Plan 2016 - 2020.
-The plan was developed by the South Australian Wild Dog Advisory Group (SAWDAG) in collaboration with the State Government, peak livestock and conservation stakeholder groups, the state and local dog fece boards and community members and groups.
+Released in 2023, the South Australian Wild Dog Management Strategy was developed by Primary Industries and Regions SA (PIRSA), in collaboration with the State Government, peak livestock and conservation stakeholder groups, the state and local dog fence boards and community members and groups.

-The plan identifies the following four goals to manage wild dog populations and their associated impacts in SA:
+The plan identifies the following three goals to manage wild dog populations and their associated impacts in SA:

-Goal 1 - Detect and eradicate wild dogs inside the dog fence
+- Goal 1 – Eradicate wild dogs inside the dog fence.

-Goal 2 - Prevent incursions by wild dogs through the dog fence
+- Goal 2 - Prevent incursions of wild dogs through the dog fence.

 - Goal 3 - Protect the cattle industry and the public while maintaining the important cultural and ecological benefits of dingoes outside the Dog Fence.